melodium-tech/melodium/README.md

 - if compiled from source, look at the `target/` directory;
 - if installed through crates.io, it should already be in your `PATH`.

-Mélodium also need to know where its [standard library](https://doc.melodium.tech/latest/) is located.
-It can either be set up with the `MELODIUM_STDLIB` environment variable, or by passing explicily the option `--stdlib <PATH>` to the command line.
+Mélodium comes with its [standard library](https://doc.melodium.tech/latest/).
+If needed, the default standard library can be overrided using the `MELODIUM_STDLIB` environment variable, or by passing explicily the option `--stdlib <PATH>` to the command line.

 If compiled from source, standard library can be found in the `std/` folder.
-If installed through crates.io, it should be found within `~/.cargo/registry/src/<cargo git reference>/melodium-<version>/std`.
+If installed through [crates.io](https://crates.io/crates/melodium), it should be found within `~/.cargo/registry/src/<cargo git reference>/melodium-<version>/std`.

 To launch a script:
 ```shell